 About Tom Hennen

 Tom Hennen was born in 1942 and spent his early years on farms in Minnesota.
 In 1965, he began work as a letterpress and offset printer.
 In 1972, he helped establish the Minnesota Writers’ Publishing House out of his garage.
 He published his first chapbook, The Heron with No Business Sense, in 1974.
-He went on to publish five other books and chapbooks, with Darkness Sticks to Everything being a collection of his previous work with some new poems.
+He went on to publish five other books and chapbooks.
+Darkness Sticks to Everything is a collection of his previous work with some new poems.

 Hennen’s poetry is deeply influenced by the natural world.
 He writes about the weather, flora, fauna, and his relationship with his surroundings.
 Thomas R. Smith describes Hennen’s style as “level, almost Taoist, with a tempered knowledge of self and world.
 Hennen avoids poetic fashion and speaks without pretension, though not unmusically, of an ancient way of being on and with the earth.”(2) I find his work amazingly grounding and relatable.
 I read Hennen’s poetry and say to myself, “This is poetry that works for me”.

 Hennen is one of those poets we return to when we long to release what attracted us to poetry in the first placeThomas R. Smith

 Do you have a favorite poet?
 A poet that seems to speak directly to you?
 Feel free to share below.